shreyasborole/scala-install/README.md

 # Scala 3 Installer for Linux

-A simple bash script to install/uninstall latest version Scala 3 and it's dependencies.
+A simple bash script to install/uninstall latest version Scala 3 and it's required dependencies.

 ## Getting Started

-The need for such a script is out of frustration to install Scala 3 using their official installer (Coursier).
-Although there was existing repositories of AUR and RPM those are distro-specific.
+Scala 3 is available in existing repositories of AUR and RPM, but those are distro-specific.
 This script makes it easier to install/uninstall Scala 3 with just one-command on almost any distros.

 ### Prerequisites